Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Coulomb gap near metal-insulator transition

-It is believed that in two-dimensional semiconductor there is no delocalization transition with the growing two-dimensional concentration of donors $n_D$.
-Instead the localization length $\xi$ of states near the Fermi level steeply grows with $n_D$.
-The Coulomb gap near the Fermi level then can be described assuming that effective dielectric constant $\kappa$ does not change much~\cite{polyakov93}.
-Namely, for the shrinking with $n_D$ energy range $|\epsilon-\mu| < T_{ES}$, where the characteristic distance of the important Coulomb interaction $e^2/\kappa |\epsilon-\mu|$ is larger than $\xi$, Eq.~(\ref{eq:DOS2}) remains valid, while at $e^2/\kappa |\epsilon-\mu| < \xi$ the Coulomb interaction is so weak that at $|\epsilon-\mu| > T_{ES}$ the DOS sharply returns to its non-Coulomb value.
+So far I have dealt with MIT in 3D semiconductor.
+It is believed that in a two-dimensional semiconductor there is no MIT with the growing two-dimensional concentration of donors $n_D$.
+Instead the localization length $\xi$ of electron states near the Fermi level steeply grows with $n_D$.
+The Coulomb gap near the Fermi level then can be described assuming that effective dielectric constant $\kappa$ does not change much~\cite{polyakov93} because electric field lines escape to surrounding space.
+Namely, for the shrinking with $n_D$ energy range $|\epsilon-\mu| < T_{ES}$, where the characteristic distance $e^2/\kappa |\epsilon-\mu|$ is larger than $\xi$, Eq.~(\ref{eq:DOS2}) remains valid, while at $e^2/\kappa |\epsilon-\mu| < \xi$ the Coulomb interaction is so weak that at $|\epsilon-\mu| > T_{ES}$ the DOS sharply returns to its non-Coulomb value.
 The ES law with $T_{ES}$ decreasing with $\xi$ and $n_D$ then remains valid at all $T < T_{ES}$.
-These predictions qualitatively agree with the data on tunneling into very thin Be films and on their conductivity~\cite{Butko}, but details of the observed DOS shape are still not understood.
+These predictions qualitatively agree with the data on tunneling into very thin Be films and on their conductivity~\cite{Butko}.
+Recently a linear Coulomb gap centered at the Fermi level was observed in tunneling experiments~\cite{Ye,Bruno} in two-dimensional crystals of WTe$_{2}$ and TaTe$_{2}$.